Friday, December 17, 2021

 Bushtracker Factory Tour

-This van will be different in so many ways from our previous Bushtrackers.
-There will be interior and exterior changes that will ensure we can spend even more time off the grid.
+This van will differ considerably from our previous Bushtrackers.
+It will feature both interior and exterior enhancements that allow us to spend even more time off the grid.

-Instead of the standard Simplicity Suspension, we have opted to have the Load Sharing Coil Suspension that gives an even smoother ride.
+Instead of the standard Simplicity Suspension, we've opted for the Load Sharing Coil Suspension for a more comfortable ride.

-Cladding will now be fibreglass, and instead of having the checker plate, we are going with the Dominator coat on a flat surface under the vans rub line that Bushtracker is known to have.
+Cladding will now be made of fibreglass, and instead of checker plate, we are using the Dominator coat on a flat surface beneath the van's rub line, which Bushtracker is renowned for.

-The 600 a/h lithium batteries and 1000 watts of solar allow us to do away with gas cooking.
-Instead, we will have a Panasonic 31L 1000W Inverter microwave with a flatbed design that steams, bakes, grills and microwaves.
-The bake and grill function is like a traditional oven with a 30c to 230c temperature range.
-Hotplates will be dual induction, and the E-pro 3000W inverter will be more than capable of powering these devices.
+The 600 Ah lithium batteries and 1,080 watts of solar power enable us to eliminate gas cooking.
+Instead, we'll have a Panasonic 31L 1000W Inverter microwave with a flatbed design that steams, bakes, grills, and microwaves.
+The baking and grilling functions are comparable to those of a traditional oven, with a temperature range of 30°C to 230°c.
+Hotplates will be dual induction, and the E-pro 3000W inverter will easily power these appliances.

-On our first van we installed a combined shower/toilet and have elected to have the same in this van.
-We find having the whole back of the van taken up with the separate facilities is just a waste of space, and let's face it, how long do you spend in there anyway.
+On our first van, we installed a combined shower and toilet, and we have decided to keep the same setup in this van.
+We find that dedicating the entire back of the van to separate facilities is just a waste of space, and how much time do you actually spend there anyway?

-We are also doing away with the traditional Thetford toilet.
-A Natures Head composting toilet will be installed instead.
-We have several friends who have these installed in their vans, and they rave about how wonderful they are.
-Solids and liquids are separated, with the solids having to be changed about every four weeks or longer, and the fluids can be easily changed whenever you wish with the container holding 10 litres.
+We are also replacing the traditional Thetford toilet.
+A Nature's Head composting toilet will be installed in its place.
+We have several friends who have these fitted in their vans, and they rave about how fantastic they are.
+Solids and liquids are separated, with solids needing to be emptied roughly every four weeks or longer, and the liquids can be easily emptied whenever needed, using a container that holds 10 litres.

 The Carefree awning is the current electric awning being fitted.
 We weren't overly impressed with this and have decided to install a Thule electric one instead.
-This particular awning reminded us our oue A & E awning on our first van with its protective cover when not been used.
-The Thule goes a step further having the awning fully enclosed in its own canister.
+This particular awning reminded us of our own A&E awning on our first van, with its protective cover when not in use.
+The Thule goes a step further, having the awning fully enclosed in its own canister.

-So its now just a tad over three months before pickup which will pass by quickly considering its been seven months since we paid our deposit.
+So it's now just over three months before the pickup, which will pass quickly considering it's been seven months since we paid our deposit.

 Saturday, February 27, 2021